amerkurev/python-study/content/post/union-type-expr-in-python/index.md

     image: https://avatars.githubusercontent.com/u/28217522?v=4
 ---

-Starting from Python 3.10, you can use Union type expression.
+Starting from Python 3.10, you can use Union type expression in some scenarios.

 The built-in functions [isinstance()](https://docs.python.org/3/library/functions.html#isinstance) and [issubclass()](https://docs.python.org/3/library/functions.html#issubclass) take a type or tuple of types as their second argument.
 Using tuples requires writing additional parentheses.